mauroservienti/milestone.github.io/_posts/is-it-complex-break-it-down.md

 > the system, at checkout, converts a shipping cart into an order.
 Once converted, the process proceeds to fulfill and prepare the order for shipment.
 When the order is shipped, an invoice is issued and marked as due based on its payment terms.
 Later on, the order management system checks for overdue invoices.

-In theory, we can have a "ginormous" saga handling all that described so far.
+In theory, we can have a _ginormous_ saga handling all that I've described so far.

 If we do that, we'll have a complex implementation of what appears to be a complex business process.
-And, every time we'll have to tweak it to adapt to change requests, or we'll have to deploy it, we'll perceive it as heavy.
+And every time we'll have to tweak it to adapt to change requests or deploy it, we'll perceive it as heavy.

 I'm using complex and heavy because we can have a less complicated, I'd argue simple, and thus lightweight, implementation of the described business process.